Which Actor Truly Captures the Essence of James Bond?

 Moore first took over the white tuxedo in Live and Let Die (1973) and immediately put a new spin on the seasoned character.

-Unlike the first James Bond actor, Roger Moore went for a comical take that focused on Bond’s wit and sense of humor to outsmart the bad guys.
+Unlike the first James Bond actor, Roger Moore chose a comical approach that focused on Bond’s wit and sense of humor to outsmart the bad guys.
 Personally, the James Bond universe can do without the over-the-top comedy.

 Sure, he set the groundwork for the witty banter and one-liners of the newest Bonds, but by the time he reached his final run in Moonraker (1979), the entire character became a full-blown caricature of the 007 agents.